Treatments for Mania in Bipolar Disorder

 Antipsychotics used to treat bipolar disorder include:

-Risks and Side Effects: Certain antipsychotics cause rapid weight gain and high cholesterol levels, and they may increase the risk of diabetes.
+Risks and Side Effects: Certain antipsychotics cause rapid weight gain and high cholesterol levels, and they may increase the risk of high blood sugar levels or eventual diabetes.
 People considering an antipsychotic for bipolar disorder should first be screened for their risk for heart disease, stroke, and diabetes, according to a study published in the journal Diabetes Care.

 Common side effects of antipsychotic drugs include: